SATVILab/dotfiles/README.md

 * `dev` (for generic devcontainer)
 * `codespace` (for GitHub Codespaces; installs automatically if set as dotfiles repo)
 * `mac` (for Mac; untested)

+### GitHub Codespaces

+Set this repository as your dotfiles in the Codespaces settings.
+It will automatically install when you create a new codespace.

 ---